cdlib/zephir-services/zephir-exports/docs/specs/BIBLIO-METHODOLOGY.md

 This implementation was built to prioritize records that indicate possible U.S. Federal Document status over the metadata completeness score.
 It was built using a new architecture which would allow future refinements of priority.

 **General Rule**
 Sort items by U.S. Federal Document status, then by metadata completeness score.
-The record with the highest sorting and choose the the highest scoring record as the base record.
+The record with the highest sorting is chosen as the base record.

 **Corner Cases**
 1. If multiple records are tied in U.S. Federal Document status and metadata complete score (score or null score), select by database order (emulation of initial implementation order).